 According to New Hampshire's immunization rules RSA 141:C-20, students must meet DHHS requirements for school attendance.
 Immunization requirements may change from year to year for all school-aged children.
-Required immunizations for this school year are posted on the following pages.
+Required immunizations for this school year are posted on the following page.
 Please contact the school nurse for more information and/or clarification.

-Vaccine Dose # Minimum Age Minimum Interval Between Doses Notes DTaP - Dose 1 6 weeks 4 weeks between Dose 1 & 2 All children must have a valid dose on or after the 4 th birthday.
-Diphtheria, Tetanus, and Pertussis DTaP - Dose 2 10 weeks 4 weeks between Dose 2 & 3 For children 6 years and under, the 5th dose is not necessary if the DTaP DTaP - Dose 3 14 weeks 6 months between Dose 3 & 4 4th dose was administered at age 4 years or older and is at least months after the previous dose.
-DTaP - Dose 4 12 months 6 months between Dose 4 & 5 DTaP - Dose 5 4 years Tetanus, Diphtheria, and Pertussis Tdap Tdap - Dose 1 10 years Note: The 2019 ACIP immunization schedule states that children age 7-10 years who receive Tdap or DTaP inadvertently or as part of a catchup series should receive the routine Tdap dose at 11-12 years.
-Students are required to have a dose of Tdap prior to 7 th grade.
+Minimum Age & Interval Schedule for Valid Vaccine Doses - New Hampshire School Immunization Requirements 2019/2020 Vaccine e Dose # Minimum Minimum Interval Minimum Interval Between Doses Notes DTaP - Dose 1 6 weeks 4 weeks between Dose 1 & 2 All children must have a valid dose on or after the 4 th birthday.
+Diphtheria, Tetanus, and Pertussis DTaP - Dose 2 10 weeks 4 weeks between Dose 2 & 3 For children 6 years and under, the 5 th dose is not necessary if the DTaP DTaP - Dose 3 14 weeks 6 months between Dose 3 & 4 4th dose was administered at age 4 years or older and is at least 6 months after the previous dose.
+DTaP - Dose 4 12 months 6 months between Dose 4 & 5 DTaP - Dose 5 4 years Tetanus, Diphtheria, and Pertussis Tdap Students are required to have a dose of Tdap prior to 7 th grade.
 Tdap given on or after the 7 th birthday meets this requirement per NH Administrative Rule He-P 301.14.
-IPV - Dose 1 6 weeks 4 weeks between Dose 1 & 2 Kindergarten through 7 th Grade: 3 or 4 doses, with one dose on or after the 4 th birthday and at least 6 months after the orevious dose.
+IPV - Dose 1 6 weeks 4 weeks between Dose 1 & 2 Kindergarten through 7th Grade: 3 or 4 doses, with one dose on or after the 4th birthday and at least 6 months after the orevious dose.
 Polio IPV IPV - Dose 2 10 weeks 4 weeks between Dose 2 & 3 If a combined IPV/OPV polio schedule was used, the total IPV - Dose 3 14 weeks 4 weeks to 6 months between Dose 3 & 4 number of doses needed is the same as an all IPV schedule.
 Any OPV dose(s) given on or after April 1, 2016 do not count IPV - Dose 4 4 years towards the polio vaccine requirement and the series must be completed with IPV.
 HepB - Dose 1 Birth 4 weeks between Dose 1 & 2 Hepatitis B HepB HepB - Dose 2 4 weeks 8 weeks between Dose 2 & 3 Minimum age for Dose 3 is at least 24 weeks of age.
-HepB - Dose 3 24 weeks 16 weeks between Dose 1 & 3 Measles, Mumps, and Rubella MMR MMR - Dose 1 12 months 4 weeks between Dose 1 & 2 Live attenuated vaccines not administered on the same day anu nubena mimn MMR - Dose 2 13 months must be administered at least 28 days apart.
+HepB - Dose 3 24 weeks 16 weeks between Dose 1 & 3 Measles, Mumps, and Rubella MMR MMR - Dose 1 12 months 4 weeks between Dose 1 & 2 Live attenuated vaccines not administered on the same day and nabena minn MMR - Dose 2 13 months must be administered at least 28 days apart.
 Varicella (chickenpox) VAR - Dose 1 12 months 12 weeks between Dose 1 & 2 Live attenuated vaccines not administered on the same day must be administered at least 28 days apart.
 VAR VAR - Dose 2 15 months If first dose administered at age 13 or older, the minimum interval between Dose 1 and Dose 2 is 4 weeks.